 Sleeping Assignments: When you register for Myth, you may choose what cabin you would like to stay in.
 All cabins are issued on a first-come-first-served basis.
 If you’d like your group to take over an entire cabin, it is recommended you have enough people in your group to take up all the slots in that cabin.

-Sleeping Off-Site: If you are planning to sleep at home, please let the Director know for emergency purposes.
+Sleeping Off-Site: If you are planning to sleep at home, please indicate such on your sleeping arrangements for emergency purposes.

 Swimming/Boating: Swimming is not allowed.
 Please stay out of the ponds and off of boats.